abinit/abinit/doc/tutorial/rf1.md

 This is not true, as ABINIT is able to determine which perturbations are the symmetric of another perturbation, see [[help:respfn#symmetries|section 3]] of the respfn_help file.

 Now, you can make the run.
-You edit the file trf1_4.out, and notice that the response to two perturbations were computed explicitly, while the response to the other four could be deduced from the two first by using the symmetries.
+You open the file trf1_4.out, and notice that the response to two perturbations were computed explicitly, while the response to the other four could be deduced from the two first by using the symmetries.